cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 Even if fs.proc_can_see_other_uid and fs.proc_super_gid parameters are not set in config files but specified in /proc/sys, then when restarting lve_namespaces service the parameters from /proc/sys will be used.
 So, /proc will be remounted according to these parameters.
 :::

-### Remounting procfs on CloudLinux OS 8
+### Remounting procfs on CloudLinux OS Shared 8

-On CloudLinux 8, starting from the kernel version `4.18.0-193.28.1.lve1.el8.x86_64` remounting is controlled by the kernel.
+On CloudLinux OS Shared 8, starting from the kernel version `4.18.0-193.28.1.lve1.el8.x86_64` remounting is controlled by the kernel.

 As before, admins are able to change the settings `fs.proc_can_see_other_uid` and `fs.proc_super_gid` in the `/etc/sysctl.d/90-cloudlinux.conf` or `/etc/sysctl.conf`.